datanav/docs/technical/webcrm-superoffice.rst

      - N/A

-Webcrm Users to Superoffice Person
+WebCRM Users to Superoffice Person
 ----------------------------------
-Every Webcrm Users will be synchronized with a Superoffice Person.
+Every WebCRM Users will be synchronized with a Superoffice Person.

-Once a link between a Webcrm Users and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Users and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Users and a Superoffice Person:
+The following properties are synchronized between a WebCRM Users and a Superoffice Person:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Users Property
+   * - WebCRM Users Property
      - Superoffice Person Property
      - Superoffice Data Type
    * - UserMobilePhone